O'Higgins family

 O'Higgins (Irish: Ó hUiginn) is an Irish noble family.
 Its Ballynary line is descended from Shean Duff O'Higgins (fl.
 1600 C.E.), Gaelic Baron of Ballynary, who was married to a daughter of the royal family of O'Conor at Ballintuber Castle in Connacht.
 Shean Duff O'Higgins himself claimed descent from King Niall of Tara (d.
 450 C.E.).
 Historically, many of their ancestors were poets and scholars who enjoyed the patronage of several chiefly families including O'Conor Don, MacDermott, O'Doherty, O'Gara, and MacDonagh.

 O'Higgins are counted among the Gaelic nobility as a sept of the royal house of O'Neill.
-Members of this family were further ennobled in 1724 by James III (pretender to the throne of England and Ireland) during his exile in France.
+Members of this family were further ennobled in 1724 by James Francis Edward Stuart (Jacobite pretender to the throne of England and Ireland) during his exile in France.
 A branch that emigrated to Spanish America was ennobled in the Spanish nobility in 1795 and 1796 by Charles IV of Spain; later members of this branch became prominent in the liberation and politics of republican Chile.

 Family name

 Earlier scholars traced the origin of the name from the word "knowledge" in Irish, possible linked to the family's early prominence as bards to the Gaelic Kings.
 However, more recent scholars have identified that "uigin" refers to a Norse seafarer or Viking.
-In Gaelic times the prefix Uí before a name was used to signify descent from a grandson, this family are said to have descended from the grandson of Uiginn who lived in the 11th century or possibly from a previous Uiginn who was a grandson of King Niall of Tara.
-In modern times the surname has often been translated from Irish into "Higgins" in English although members of the more senior branches of the family continue to use "O'Higgins".
+During Gaelic times, the prefix "Uí" was employed before a name to indicate lineage from a grandson.
+This particular family is believed to trace their ancestry back to the grandson of Uiginn, who resided in the 11th century, or potentially to an earlier Uiginn, who was a grandson of King Niall of Tara.
+In contemporary society, the surname has frequently been anglicized to "Higgins" when translated from Irish to English.
+However, individuals from the higher-ranking branches of the family still maintain the usage of "O'Higgins."